Hospitality Award flexibility during coronavirus

 Change in employee duties

-While Schedule J applies, employers can direct their employees to perform any tasks that they have the skill and competency for, even if those tasks aren’t in the employee's usual classification or normal work.
-The tasks need to be safe, and the employee has to have all the appropriate licences and qualifications to perform the tasks.
+While Schedule J applied, employers could direct their employees to perform any tasks that the employee had the skill and competency for, even if those tasks weren’t in the employee's usual classification or normal work.
+The tasks needed to be safe and the employee had to have all the appropriate licences and qualifications to perform the tasks.

-Employees who perform tasks of a classification lower than their usual classification are still paid at their usual pay rate.
+Employees who performed tasks of a classification lower than their usual classification were still paid at their usual pay rate.